Discounting dilemma debated especially deep discounting

 "I think the impetus of the discounting was a by-product of the fighting between the Sealy licensees and Sealy Inc., originally.
 Because of that the rest of us had to jump on the bandwagon in order to compete.
 But that particular situation is now over.
 I think that Sealy is going to go back to the tried and true way of making money in this business, and, if that happens, the rest of us will do the same thing.

 "And there has also been a trend in our industry--at least over the last six or eight months-- of stressing quality rather than price.
 So, we're taking a turn in the right direction in the way that we promote bedding.
-I think you're going to see more and more promotions on the quality and the benefits of the products and less of the 50, 60, 70 percent off."
+I think you're going to see more and more promotions on the quality and the benefits of the king size futon mattress and less of the 50, 60, and 70 percent off."

 Don Balsavich, Vice president of marketing, Spring Air